Call for Papers

 In the proposed special issue, we would like to present current technical developments in the fields, including AEMS, IR-MALDESI, LAP-MALDI, DESI, nano-DESI, MALDI, etc. and their applications in high-throughput drug discovery workflows.

 Submit your manuscript before December 31, 2024.
-All submitted papers will be subject to peer-review to ensure scientific rigor, clarity of expression and integration with other contributions in the SLAS Technology Special Issue.
+All submitted papers will be subject to peer review to ensure scientific rigor, clarity of expression, and integration with other SLAS Technology Special Issue contributions.

 Special issue in SLAS Discovery – completed manuscripts accepted until December 31, 2024.

-Biomolecular condensates are membraneless organelles that form dynamically throughout the cell via the process of liquid:liquid phase separation.
+Biomolecular condensates are membrane-less organelles that form dynamically throughout the cell via the process of liquid: liquid phase separation.
 Proteins, peptides and RNAs are primary components of condensates.
 These subcellular compartments organize and concentrate molecules within cells to compartmentalize key biochemical processes.
 The dysregulation of biomolecular condensates is observed in many pathophysiological states, including neurodegenerative diseases, cancer, inflammation, metabolic diseases and viral infections.
 Drugs that modify biomolecular condensates formation, stability or dissolution are novel therapeutic strategies for a wide spectrum of diseases.
-A variety of pharmacological mechanisms of action including direct activity on condensates, as well as indirect modulation of biochemical processes and signally pathways, are being pursued in both academia and biotechnology and pharmaceutical companies.
+A variety of pharmacological mechanisms of action including direct activity on condensates, as well as indirect modulation of biochemical processes and signal pathways, are being pursued in both academia and biotechnology and pharmaceutical companies.

-Inquiries related to the special issue, including questions about appropriate topics, may be sent electronically to the Guest Editor Charles P. Hart, Ph.D. - Charles.Hart@ucsf.edu.
+Inquiries about the special issue, including questions about appropriate topics, may be sent electronically to the Guest Editor, Charles P. Hart, Ph.D.
+(Charles.Hart@ucsf.edu).

 Special issue in SLAS Discovery – completed manuscripts accepted until December 31, 2024.